 2.6.
-States Deputies have the right (if they are not otherwise eligible as members) to attend, but not to vote, in the Parish Assembly.
+States Deputies have the right (if they are not otherwise eligible as members) to attend, but not to vote, in the Parish Assembly of each Parish that they represent or in which a constituency that they represent is situated, as the case may be.
+4